lethain/staff-eng/src/markdown/stories/dmitry-petrashko.md

 ---
-title: "Dmitry Petrashko - Infrastructure Pillar Tech Lead at Stripe"
+title: "Dmitry Petrashko - Technical Advisor to the Head of Intrastructe at Stripe"
 slug: "/stories/dmitry-petrashko"
 date: "2020-05-07"
 name: "Dmitry Petrashko"
 kind: "story"
-role: "Infrastructure Pillar Tech Lead at Stripe"
+role: "Technical Advisor to the Head of Intrastructe at Strip"
 ---

 <span class="date">May, 2020</span>